-We strongly disagree with the proposal that non-pre-packed foods will be out with scope of the regulations, as detailed in paragraphs 37 and 38 on page 10 of the consultation document.
+The proposal that non-pre-packed foods will be out with scope of the regulations, as detailed in paragraphs 37 and 38 on page 10 of the consultation document, has grave consequences.
 Including only prepacked products will be particularly problematic for targeting price and location promotions in out of home (OOH) settings, where food is often made and/or served to order, and so is not prepacked.